SurniaUlula/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

+= 4.2.1-dev.3 =

+(2020/09/09) Added custom CSS filters for Yoast SEO and Rank Math in the WpssoJsonCompat class.

 = 4.2.0 =

-(2020/09/05) Added a cleanup method for Yoast SEO and Rank Math.
+(2020/09/05) Added Schema cleanup for Yoast SEO and Rank Math.